eraofchaos/eraofchaos.github.io/heroes/Shiva.md

  **Specialty:** Stormbringer

-      Under Shiva's leadership, Roc will upgrade to Stormbringer.
+ **Specialty Desc:** Under Shiva's leadership, Roc will upgrade to Stormbringer.
 Their abilities will be greatly improved.

  **Mana base:** 24